HKUST-Aerial-Robotics/D2SLAM/README.md

 roslaunch d2vins quadcam.launch config:=your-path-to-config/realsense_d435/d435_single.yaml
 ```

-$D^2$SLAM is highly configurable, which means there are tens of parameters that can be modified.
+$D^2$ SLAM is highly configurable, which means there are tens of parameters that can be modified.
 An example is provided below:
 ```
 %YAML:1.0